NightHackreal/TheLeaningTowerofPizza/README.md

 * Play as Peppino Spaghetti!
 And also the Noise, The Vigilante, Pepperman, Mr. Stick, Snick and Noisette.
 And sometimes Fake Peppino.
 * Explore 4 floors with 17 levels!
 And also brutally murder 5 bosses, like a soldier bee and a mayor.
 * Kill EVERYTHING that gets in your way!
-* Get the not-as-elusive-as-a-p-rank-but-still-kinda-elusice W rank!
+* Get the not-as-elusive-as-a-p-rank-but-still-kinda-elusive W rank!
 And most importantly, once it's Pizza Time...
 * GET THE F%^& OUT!!!